 In order to achieve the highest level of customer satisfaction, Canon incorporates user feedback in addition to conducting product evaluations from the customer’s perspective at the development stage.

-The system currently covers 27 countries and regions in the Americas, Europe, Asia, Oceania, and Japan.
+The system currently covers 29 countries and regions in Japan, the Americas, Europe, Asia, and Oceania.

 Although Canon strives to prevent product safety and quality issues, in the event that one does arise, it has in place a framework that ensures a prompt and appropriate response, including causal investigation, free repair, and information disclosure.